Drachenfels-GmbH/hostshell/README.md

 #### LIBRARIES

-* library file must have a trailing newline (`line xx: syntax error: unexpected end of file`)
+* library file must have a trailing newline (`line xx: syntax error: unexpected end of file`) *
+* natural order of library files must reflect dependencies
+* dependent functions should always be declared before using them (although this is not required)

+#### NAMING

-* do not overwrite external commands with functions, add guard to check if command is defined
+* external commands must not be overwritten by functions (add guard to check if command is defined)
+* `test_` is the reserved prefix for test functions

 ## POSIX COMPLIANCE